shovonis/CyberSense/README.md

-# RollerCoasterSimulation

-Step to use the Sickness Prediction:
+# Step to Run:

-  Use the 'PredictedCyberSickness' property at the NetworkManager Class to get the predicted sickness score.
-  Default value for PredictedCyberSickness = -10.
-  Predicted values should be between [0-10]
+1. Run The Sensor API
+2. Run the CyberSense Server
+4. Run RollerCoaster Example